 C – Connection – Online gaming allows kids to connect with friends.

 A – Activity Gaming does stimulate thinking and builds social skills

 E – Entertainment – Allows a child to avoid the reality of the Covid-19 pandemic.

 Dale is a professional entertainer, entrepreneur, and motivator who looks for the best in people.
-Dale is a parent, husband, and works at home for the past 30-years and know first hand the stress of working from home.
+Dale is a parent, husband, and works at home for the past 30-years, and knows first hand the stress of working from home.

 Contact: Dale Obrochta (708) 744-0234 ■ dale@UnderstandingYourImage.com